Asian Rhinoplasty with Sydney Plastic Surgeon Dr Ellis Choy

 Who Is a Candidate for Asian Rhinoplasty?

 Asian women and men who are unhappy with the appearance of their nose or have suffered some kind of nose trauma may undergo rhinoplasty surgery.
-Candidates are generally those who wish to bring balance and beauty to their appearance while maintaining the most attractive characteristics associated with their cultural identity.
+Candidates are generally those who wish to bring balance to their appearance while maintaining characteristics associated with their cultural identity.
 The best candidates for Asian rhinoplasty in Sydney are physically healthy and have realistic expectations of what can be achieved with nose surgery.
 Dr Choy evaluates each prospective patient’s candidacy during a private consultation.

 Asian Rhinoplasty Consultation

 The first step for every rhinoplasty procedure is a detailed consultation with Dr Choy, during which he will assess your anatomy, review your medical history and discuss your cosmetic goals.
-He will also explain any preparations you should make before your surgery and may recommend complementary surgical procedures that will help you achieve your desired outcome.
+He will also explain any preparations you should make before your surgery.

 This is a great time to communicate your questions and concerns so that he can set you at ease.
 In all cases, Dr Choy will only proceed once he is confident that your motivations and expectations are reasonable.
 This focus on preoperative communication is one of the reasons why Dr Choy is so esteemed by Sydney Asian rhinoplasty patients.